liumichael/facecard/deliverables/iteration-03.plan.md

 - Friday November 24: Discord

 We discuss our learnings of back-end development for the week.
 Many of our members still had some confusion with back-end development, so we planned extra time for our meeting on Saturday for members to teach each other how to develop back-end.
+We also discussed our roles in this sprint in this meeting.

 - Saturday November 25: Discord